HogeAerospaceInstitute/GS-Rotator/README.md

 - Wire strippers
   - You need ones that can strip 24-gauge wire that’s found in CAT 5 cable

-## 3D Printing Notes
-Here, I’ll highlight each 3D printed component, provide any overall notes for the part, and then speak to assembly of the rotator itself.
-I utilized Cura’s highest print settings and then modified them based on SATNOGs recommendations found in the reference material.

-### Worm Wheel - Qty 2
-- Notes: N/A

-### Motor Mount - Qty 2
-- Notes: Some post processing needed to removed excess ABS from the under hang of the circular cutout.
-Fan cooling may have helped mitigate this, however fixing this blemish took roughly 5 minutes per part.

-### Worm gear - Qty 2

-### Homing pin - Qty 2

-### Shaft Collar - Qty 2

-### Shaft Washer - Qty 2

-### Endstop Mount - Qty 2

-### Encoder Gear - Qty 2
-- Notes: Some post processing needed to removed excess ABS from the under hang for the recess of the homing pin.
-Fan cooling may have helped mitigate this, but again, only about 5 minutes of trimming strands of ABS fixed the aesthetics of the print.

-### Worm Mount - Qty 4

 ## Assembly Info

 ### Shaft Side Assemblies - Qty 4